-2. Big Four Cell Phone Companies Vs. MVNO
+2. Big Three Cell Phone Companies vs. MVNO

 3. Check your area's cell phone network coverage and service

-Doug King, director of business development at RootMetrics, stressed the importance of looking beyond simple coverage, “Consumers need to understand not just how fast a network is in terms of uplink and downlinks, but it is critical to look at how reliable a network is based on its ability to initially connect and stay connected.”
-All carriers have their own coverage maps, but we recommend checking out RootMetrics and OpenSignal for insights like network reliability, speeds and call performance in your area.
+Doug King, director of business development at RootMetrics, stressed the importance of looking beyond simple coverage: “Consumers need to understand not just how fast a network is in terms of uplink and downlinks, but it is critical to look at how reliable a network is based on its ability to initially connect and stay connected.”

 4. Shop cell phone companies, deals and the features they offer

 It’s no secret that competition between cell phone providers is extremely fierce, which is why shopping around before you make your final decision is crucial.
 Providers will seek to outcompete each other when it comes to things like unlimited data, so comparing prices is essential.
 Also bear in mind that each company’s idea of ‘unlimited data’ can vary, and there is probably an upper limit you need to be aware of.